WebDevRavi/WebDevRavi/README.md

 - 👋 Hi, I’m @WebDevRavi
-- 👀 I’m interested in ...web development
+- 👀 I’m interested in ...web development and app devlopment
-- 🌱 I’m currently learning ...html
+- 🌱 I’m currently learning ...html and css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...ravisolanki969197@gmail.com